accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Voice-based services

 In an oral communication system (e.g. telephony), features may be provided, for example:
 - a voice mailbox (answering machine);
-- an automatic switchboard that requires you to say a number between 1 and 4 to be redirected to a service,
+- an automatic switchboard that requires you to say a number between 1 and 4 to be redirected to a service;
 - or any other interactive voice server.

 ### W